mui/mui-x/docs/data/date-pickers/fields/fields.md

 By default, the fields' DOM structure consists of an `<input />`, which holds the whole value for the component, but unfortunately presents a few limitations in terms of accessibility when managing multiple section values.

-From version v7.0.0, you can opt-in for a new and experimental DOM structure on any field or picker component using the `enableAccessibleFieldDOMStructure` prop.
+From v7 version, you can opt-in for a new and experimental DOM structure on any field or picker component using the `enableAccessibleFieldDOMStructure` prop.

 ```tsx
 <DateField enableAccessibleFieldDOMStructure />